Pylons/pyramid/docs/narr/zca.rst

 to build an *application* due to the opacity of the ``zope.component`` APIs.
 Accordingly, :mod:`repoze.bfg` tends to hide the the presence of the ZCA from application developers.
-You needn't understand the ZCA to create a :mod:`repoze.bfg` application; the use of the ZCA is effectively only a framework implementation detail.
+You needn't understand the ZCA to create a :mod:`repoze.bfg` application; its use is effectively only a framework implementation detail.

 However, developers whom are already used to writing :term:`Zope` applications often still wish to use the ZCA while building a